getparthenon/parthenon-docs/docs/export/normaliser.md

 ## Creating a Normaliser

-To create your own normaliser you must create a class that implements the `Parthenon\Export\NormaliserInterface`.
+To create your own normaliser you must create a class that implements the `Parthenon\Export\Normaliser\NormaliserInterface`.

 ### Example